yaikobzeray/dev-journal/activity_log.md

 Implemented server-streaming gRPC in Go for real-time notifications.
 Client receives events as they happen.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 19 July 2024 — Entry 4

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*